2026 Foundation Leadership Forum: Schedule

 1:00 – 3:45 PM | Roadmap to Success for Foundation Board Chairs, Vice Chairs, and Chairs-Elect

-Consistently cited as one of the most valuable sessions of the Forum, this workshop addresses the unique roles and responsibilities of foundation board chairs and discuss current trends and priorities affecting boards.
-Explore strategies for fostering effective board leadership, forging an effective partnership with the foundation chief executive, succession planning and onboarding of board members, troubleshooting common board challenges, and elevating the work of the board and committees.
+Consistently cited as one of the most valuable sessions of the Forum, this workshop addresses the unique roles and responsibilities of foundation board chairs and discusses current trends and priorities affecting boards.
+Explore strategies for fostering effective board leadership, forging an effective partnership with the foundation chief executive, navigating succession planning and onboarding of board members, troubleshooting common board challenges, and elevating the work of the board and committees.

 (This session is intended for foundation board chairs, vice chairs, and chairs-elect.)

-Jim Lanier, senior fellow and consultant, AGB
+James Lanier, senior fellow and consultant, AGB

 George Watt, senior fellow and consultant, AGB